aldefouw/redcap_calc_value_differences/README.md

 **To add compatibility for a different version, you'll need to create a file respective to the desired version and adjust the methods to parse the table data correctly.**  (For instance, for version **7.2.0**, you'd create a module called **Redcap720** and put it inside a file called **redcap_720.rb.**)

 Depending on the changes that happened in the version you're on versus 7.1.2, there might not be any code changes necessary at all.
-You might be able to drop the code inside the Redcap712 module into your version's module.
+You might be able to drop the code within the Redcap712 module directly into your version's module.
 It all depends on whether the tables within the **Record Status Dashboard** and **Define Events** page changed at all versus the 7.1.2 version that this script comes bundled with.

 If this script is found to be useful, there is a possibility that we will add additional parsers for additional versions of REDCap as our institution's REDCap version moves forward.